-After nearly two years of study, the 21 owner-municipalities of ecomaine voted on May 18, 2006 to bring Single-Sort Recycling to Maine.
+ecomaine is Maine’s pioneer of single-sort recycling.
 Single-Sort is leading-edge technology that eliminates the need to separate recyclables by category for collection.
 The many ripple-effect benefits are both economic and environmental and include: increased participation in recycling, less time for curbside collection, less idling time for trucks (resulting in less pollution), and fewer trips to the ecomaine recycling facility.

 For our member and associate communities, ecomaine provides large collection trailers for recycling by local residents.
 These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations to encourage recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about 20% of Maine’s total population.